YUZI22/Simplecalc/README.md

 | `percentage` | A function to get a percentage of two numbers |
 | `remainder` | Gets the remainder of the result of dividing two numbers |

+## Current Main Priorities:
+Our main prioritise at the moment are:
+- More efficient code, but more functionality
+- Adding a GUI to SimpleCalculator
+- Streamlined code to run on any hardware, no matter how big the sum is
+- SimpleCalculator API, to run in websites etc..

 ## Other Ideas
 These are the ideas we have for the future of the simple* line of applications: